 Because the posture and muscles used for climbing are a bit different than those used on flat roads, the same power level often feels different on a climb than it does on a flat.
 If you want to climb faster, you’ll need to train on climbs!

 Apart from simply doing a lot of climbing, common workouts to help you get up the hills faster include low cadence work and hill repeats.

 Low cadence work means staying seated while turning the pedals at ~60-70rpm.
 Keep the effort medium-high and sustainable in order to build strength from the added resistance.

 Hill repeats have been a staple cycling workout for decades.
 They can be done as many times as you’d like on any length of hill, but for starters, look for a 6-8 minute climb, then shoot for 3-4 repeats.
 Ride up the climb at your maximum sustainable pace, recover on the descent, then do it again.

-Good hill repeat climbs in Zwift include London’s Box and Fox Hills, Watopia’s Hilly KOM in the reverse direction, Watopia’s Volcano Climb, and New York City’s KOM.
+Good hill repeat climbs in Watopia include the Hilly KOM in the reverse direction, the Volcano Climb, and the Titans Grove climb.
+In other Zwift worlds, try London’s Box and Fox Hills, New York City’s KOM, and France’s Petit KOM.
 Simply ride to the top of these climbs, then flip a U-turn to descend and do it all again.